 How to USE a Color Gamp

-Now that you have woven a color gamp, what do you do with it?
-It is a pretty piece of fabric…it looks great as a wall hanging, or as a throw in your favorite chair, and your grandbaby thinks it is to “drool” for.
-But what else can you do with it?
-Our favorite reason for creating a color gamp is to use it to plan future projects.
-A perfect example of how we use our color gamps to plan a project is the Fiesta Shawl and Runner project that was featured in Handwoven May/June 2014.
+Congratulations!
+You have woven a color gamp!
+Now, what do you do with it?
+It is a gorgeous piece of fabric...it looks great as a wall hanging, or as a throw in your favorite chair, and your grandbaby thinks it is to "drool" for.
+But, what else can you do with it?

-Tubular Spectrum Plus Gamp Kit
+Tubular Spectrum Plus Gamp Swatch

 Isolate colors with white L-shapes